elchininet/custom-sidebar/README.md

     - /hacsfiles/custom-sidebar/custom-sidebar-json.js?v1.0.0
 ```

-10. Make sure you add the correct version at the end of the URL (e.g. `?v=1.0.0`) because in this way you make Home Assistant to load the new version instead of a version stored in cache
+6. Make sure you add the correct version at the end of the URL (e.g. `?v=1.0.0`) because in this way you make Home Assistant to load the new version instead of a version stored in cache
-11. Restart Home Assistant
+7. Restart Home Assistant

 ### Through old HACS versions (< v2)

 1. Go to `HACS` dashboard
 2. Go to `Frontend`
-3. Click on the three-dots icon in the top-right corner
-4. Select `Custom repositories`
-5. In the `repository` field insert `https://github.com/elchininet/custom-sidebar` and in the `category` select `Lovelace`
-6. Click on `Add`
-7. Click on `Explore and download repositories` button in the bottom-right of the screen
+3. Click on `Explore and download repositories` button in the bottom-right of the screen
-8. Search for `custom-sidebar` and install it
+4. Search for `custom-sidebar` and install it
-9. Add the url of the plugin as an [extra_module_url] in your `configuration.yaml`:
+5. Add the url of the plugin as an [extra_module_url] in your `configuration.yaml`:

 #### If you want to use a `YAML` configuration